muratk5n/thirdwave/en/2021/09/computing-ai.md

 Then, a relation, a model is much more fundamental, essential construct.
 A function, as a solution, can be complicated.
 When we model the world, we need to work with the essentials, they are much more powerful.
 We invented entire areas of math so we can do this.
-And it worked brilliantly so far.

 Now, current approaches of AI, neural nets, can only see, work with the computable stuff, with functions.
 Well actually they cant even get